Alan Clive Roberts: Medical research

-Other service
+Military service and affiliation

 Following national service in the British Army, Roberts joined the Territorial Army in the Royal Artillery.
-As a reservist, he commanded the Leeds University Officer Training Corps as a lieutenant-colonel before becoming a colonel and deputy commander to the General Officer Commanding North East Military District.
+As a reservist, he commanded the Leeds University Officer Training Corps as a Lieutenant Colonel, from 1972 to 1979 before becoming a Colonel and deputy commander to the General Officer Commanding North East Military District.

 He was an honorary colonel commandant of the Royal Artillery, as well as honorary colonel of 269(WR) Battery 101 (N) Regiment Royal Artillery and former honorary colonel of a number of reserve units.
-He was a former chairman of the Council of United Kingdom Military Education Committees.
 He was also an honorary aide-de-camp to Elizabeth II from 1980-1984.
-He was a Deputy Lord Lieutenant for the County of West Yorkshire and County President South & West Yorkshire Royal British Legion.
+In 1999 he was appointed Regimental Colonel of Leeds University Officers Training Corps, having previously severed as Honorary Colonel from 1990-1990, and Commanding Officer prior to that.